The Delaunay Density Diagnostic: Numerical results

-We apply~\cref{alg:DD_static} to a dataset consisting of input--output pairs from HYDRA, a multi-physics simulation code developed at LLNL over the past twenty years that informs experiments at the National Ignition Facility~\cite{Metal2001}.
-In the dataset, there are 17,450 pairs $\{(\bx_j,f(\bx_j)\}$ where $\bx_j\in\bbR^8$ and $f(\bx_j)\in\bbR^1$ is a quantity of interest.
+In our final example, we apply~\cref{alg:DD_static} to two higher-dimensional static datasets in $\bbR^5$.
+The datasets, denoted \texttt{BURN\_OFF} and \texttt{BURN\_ON}, consist of input--output pairs from HYDRA, a multi-physics simulation code developed at LLNL over the past twenty years that informs experiments at the National Ignition Facility~\cite{Metal2001}.
+Both datasets consist of pairs $\{(\bx_j,f(\bx_j)\}$ where $\bx_j\in\bbR^8$ and $f(\bx_j)\in\bbR^1$ is a quantity of interest.
 Physicists familiar with the problem context have indicated that the response of $f$ is primarily dependent on only five of the eight inputs.
 Thus, we filter out the three less-important input variables, reducing inputs to $\bx_j\in\bbR^5$.
 The filtering process creates ``near-duplicates'' in the dataset, i.e., points $(\bx_m, f(\bx_m))$ and $(\bx_n, f(\bx_n)$ where $\bx_m\not=\bx_n$ but $\vn{\bx_m-\bx_n}_{L^2(\bbR^5)}<\delta$, with $\delta$ small enough that~\texttt{DelaunaySparse} marks them as identical.
 We fix a tolerance level $\delta$, then identify clusters of points within the dataset such that each point in a cluster is within $\delta$ of some other point in the cluster.
-For clusters with more than one point, we keep the mean of the points and values as a ``new'' data point and discard the points defining the cluster.\footnote{Implementing the averaging is a simple \texttt{groupby(...).mean()} operation using the \texttt{pandas} library.} After these operations, we have reduced the dataset to 13,016 points, whose collection of inputs $\bx_j$ are sufficiently distinct for calls to~\texttt{DelaunaySparse}.
+For clusters with more than one point, we keep the mean of the points and values as a ``new'' data point and discard the points defining the cluster.

+By the filtering process, the \texttt{BURN\_OFF} dataset is reduced from 17,450 to 13,016 input-output pairs while the \texttt{BURN\_ON} dataset is reduced from 17,406 to 12,989 pairs.
+Each dataset is then rescaled so that the min and max in each coordinate are 0 and 1, respectively, including the output coordinate.
+Rescaling in this way removes bias due to choice of units.

 To construct a query point lattice that lies inside the convex hull of the input points, we compute the 25th and 75th percentiles for each of the five input coordinates.
-These percentiles define an interval for each dimension, from which we can build a lattice centered around the mean of the dataset.
-We use six points per dimension, for a total of $6^5 = 7776$ query points.
-The notion of \qpdf~does not extend directly to the static data case since there is no bounding box, however, we believe that selecting the 25th and 75th percentiles as bounds yields $\qpdf\approx 0.5$ for this data set.
+These percentiles define an interval for each dimension, from which we can build a lattice centered around the geometric mean of the inputs.
+We use five points per dimension, for a total of $5^5 = 3125$ query points.
+The notion of \qpdf~does not extend directly to these datasets since the inputs were, by design, not drawn uniformly from a bounding box but instead clustered closer to the mean of the inputs.